 So, you want to cut down a tree and Paul Bunyon isn’t available to help.
 If you’re comfortable with a chainsaw, some trees are easily taken down on your own.
-But others, are best left to the experts.
+But others are best left to the experts.
 If you’re trying to decide whether to cut or not, here’s how to cut down a tree safely in 10 steps.

 If this feels like too much for a weekend DIY project, or you’d rather a pro do the job, feel free to skip to Step 10.

 1. Decide if it’s Safe

 If you’re reading this guide, you’re probably looking to cut down a tree a bit bigger than the struggling fruit tree you planted three years ago.
-This means you need to take safety precautions.
-Felling trees is a pretty big DIY job.
+This means you need to take safety precautions from the start.

-Walk around the tree and your property and look for any obstructions, including power lines, buildings, electrical boxes, and heavy growth.
+Walk around the tree and your property and look for obstructions, including buildings, electrical boxes, and heavy growth.

 Estimate the fall area and determine where the tree will land.
-If any obstacle is in your way, you should skip to Step 10.
+If any obstacle is in the way, skip to Step 10.

 2. Gather Equipment

-Depending on where you live, you might need a permit from your homeowners association or city, so check local laws and rules before picking up the chainsaw.
-And for safety, enlist a trusted friend.
+You may need a permit from your homeowners association or city, so check local regulations before picking up a chainsaw.
+And for safety, enlist a trusted friend or family member.
 Two sets of eyes are always better than one.
 Plus, you need someone to yell, “TIMBER!”

 3. Estimate the Fall